War of the Succession of Landshut: Aftermath

 The war ended in 1505 with a decision through arbitration by Emperor Maximilian I on 30 July 1505 at the Diet of Cologne.
+The victory of the forces of Bavaria-Munich, as well as the death of Archbishop of Mainz Berthold of Henneberg, also gave the King of the Romans the political capital necessary to dissolve the hostile Imperial government.

 George's grandsons Otto Henry and Philip retained Palatinate-Neuburg (Junge Pfalz), a fragmented region from the upper Danube extending from above Franconia to the northern part of the Upper Palatinate.
 Neuburg an der Donau was chosen as the capital of the new state.
 Because the two heirs had not yet reached their majority, Frederick II, Count Palatine of the Rhine, served as regent in a caretaker regime.
 The rest of the territory went to the Munich line of the House of Wittelsbach.
-For the Electoral Palatinate the war led to territorial losses as well: most of its Alsatian possessions fell into the hands of the Habsburgs, further territorries were taken over by Hesse and Wurttemberg, leading to a considerable diminshment of Wittelsbach territorriy in Bavaria as well as in the Palatinate.
+For the Electoral Palatinate the war led to territorial losses as well: most of its Alsatian possessions fell into the hands of the Habsburgs, further territorries were taken over by Hesse and Wurttemberg, leading to a considerable diminshment of Wittelsbach territory in Bavaria as well as in the Palatinate.

 The emperor took the territory around Kufstein for himself as reward for his mediation; the Imperial City of Nuremberg gained important territories to the east of the city, including Lauf, Hersbruck and Altdorf.
 As count palatine, Otto-Heinrich spent huge sums of money to build a palace at Neuburg an der Donau.
 Through inheritance, he later became Elector Palatine, where his additions to Heidelberg Castle, known as the Ottheinrichsbau, made him one of the most important builders of the German Renaissance.